oumaima650/oumaima650/README.md

 ---

-- 🌱 Currently learning everything I can about Laravel, Docker, and fullstack development
+- 🌱 Currently exploring various areas of software development and always eager to learn more.
 - ✨ Always ready to explore new technologies and contribute to cool projects
 - 📬 Reach me at: oumaima.ameziane@etu.uae.ac.ma